CooperASC/cooperasc.github.com/committees.md

 Similiar to the Curriculum Committee but is specific to the School of Humanities.

-## IT

-This committee discusses technological changes that will occur at Cooper.

 ## Joint Activities

 The JAC determines funding for recognized clubs and also has disciplinary power over clubs.
 Each school elects three representatives and one alternate.